Pat Jennings: Later career

 After his retirement, Jennings returned to Tottenham Hotspur, playing mostly in their reserve side to maintain his match sharpness for Northern Ireland's 1986 World Cup campaign.
 His final appearance for Tottenham was in the Football League Super Cup against Liverpool in January 1986.
-He was also briefly on Everton's books, having been signed as goalkeeping cover for the 1986 FA Cup Final against Liverpool, Neville Southall having been injured playing for Wales.
+He was also briefly on Everton's books, having been signed as goalkeeping cover for the 1986 FA Cup final against Liverpool after Neville Southall was injured playing for Wales.